petersatsuse/azure-compute-docs/articles/virtual-machines/linux/expand-disks.md

    data blocks changed from 524288 to 3145728
    ```

-1. The `lvresize` command automatically calls the appropriate resize command for the file system in the LV.
-Verify whether `/dev/mapper/rootvg-rootlv`, which is mounted on `/`, has an increased file system size by using the `df -Th` command:
+1. The `lvresize` command automatically calls the appropriate resize command for the filesystem in the LV.
+Verify whether `/dev/mapper/rootvg-rootlv`, which is mounted on `/`, has an increased filesystem size by using the `df -Th` command:

    Example output: